 The state water planning process is designed to incorporate expertise developed at the local level.
 River authorities plan for future surface water needs, and local Groundwater Conservation Districts (GCDs) do significant work in estimating and planning for future groundwater availability based on long term population projections.
 Texas accomplishes statewide water planning through two grass-roots regional planning systems.

 Planning occurs on a five year rotating cycle with a 50-year outlook.
-Regional planning groups have completed their regional water plans and they have been integrated into the new 2017 State Water Plan.
+Regional planning groups have completed their regional water plans and they have been integrated into the draft 2022 State Water Plan.
 The Hill Country includes portions of planning regions F, J, K and L.

-The Regional Water Planning Groups have completed their plans and they have been included into the 2017 State Water Plan.
-Here is a very good overview of the Lower Colorado Panning Group’s portion of the plan.
+The Regional Water Planning Groups have completed their plans and they have been included into the 2022 State Water Plan.

 The public is encouraged to make comment on future State Water Plans.
 These comments will be considered and voted on for inclusion and implementation in the next planning cycle by the Regional Water Planning Groups.